 units, but they still work well in their respective strats.

-The meta right now is quite well balanced, so you can make solid arguments for most of these units being A-tier for their specific strategies (e.g. Axe is the opening unit for the dominant Brawny + Warrior/Hunter strat).
+The meta right now is quite well balanced, so you can make solid arguments for most of these units being A-tier for their specific strategies.
 I put these heroes in B-Tier simply because I believe they are not the main reason their strategies are performing well.

 He is a strategy-defining hero in Auto Chess, but here he suffers a bit.
 His AoE is lower, which also decreases his potential DPS.
-He is cheaper, however, which makes him much easier to get to three stars.
-His Primordial Alliance is a bit gimmicky, but still central in the dominant Primordial-Mage drafts.
+He is cheaper, however, which makes him much easier to upgrade.
+His Primordial Alliance is a bit gimmicky, but still central in the dominant Primordial-Mage/Assassin builds.

 An S-tier starting unit in Auto Chess thanks to the dominance of the (6) Elves strategy, in Dota Underlords Anti-Mage is a bit less popular.
 He is still a very strong early-game unit thanks to the mana burn, but he falls-off a bit in the late game.
 Nonetheless, he is key in Elusive and Demon Hunter strategies.
 In the latter, you want to three-star him and ideally put a survivability item on him to allow him to burn mana and deal damage for longer.

 A good starting unit with good stats for the gold if you intend to go for a Scrappy or Assassin strategy.
-Not used outside of those two, and replaceable in both.
+He's pretty strong in his intended strategies, but he's not used outside of those two.
 Getting him to three stars is relatively easy, but it's arguable if it's worth it.
 Other Assassins and Scrappy heroes are much better on three stars.

 The “good” utility Troll, his stun is pretty decent.
-His Warlock tribe is also good because you need to combine him with just one other Warlock for the (2) Warlocks lifesteal bonus.
+His Warlock tribe is also good because you need to combine him with just one other Warlock for the (2) Warlocks lifesteal bonus (usually Necro).
 You want him as your second Troll in Knight strategies because of Batrider.
-In Warlock drafts, however, he is mid-tier - his stun doesn't deal a lot of damage, which means that compared to heroes like Disruptor or Shadow Fiend, his Warlocks link is a bit underwhelming.
+In Warlock builds, however, he is mid-tier - his stun doesn't deal a lot of damage, which means that compared to heroes like Disruptor or Shadow Fiend, his Warlocks link is a bit underwhelming.

 She is an OK Mage, but she is not mandatory.
 Her problem is that she does single target damage, which doesn’t synergize incredibly well with the AoE nuke playstyle of the Mage strategy.
 Nonetheless, both her Alliances are pretty useful and if you’re going for (6) Mages you usually want her in the draft to get the Humans synergy.
 She works well in the mid-game with the CD reduction item, because she could snipe a few enemy units.
 A great hero versus creep rounds (until they start getting magic resistance).

-Mirana is still a little bit underwhelming for a 4g unit, especially when compared to units like Lycan, who is cheaper but far-more impactful.
+Mirana is still a little bit underwhelming for a 4g unit, especially when compared to units like Tide or Doom.
 Her Alliances save her to a degree – she is useful in both (6) Hunter and (6) Elusive strategies (and along with Windranger allows for the combination of the two Alliances 3-6 or 6-3).
+Her arrow is good versus creeps.

-Decent last unit in Hunter Strategies.
+Decent last unit in Inventor or Hunter builds.
 Combined with Sniper they both get the Deadeye passive which helps them snipe low-HP targets.
 That said, Deadeye is not game-breaking and often you might need to give him up for more important synergistic pieces.
-He could also work alright in Mage drafts, especially (3) Mages, because he deals good AoE magic damage.
+He could also work alright in Mage drafts, especially (3) Mages/Inventors, because he deals good AoE magic damage.

 The heroes in this tier are not members of top-tier strategies and often they are not particularly useful outside of their intended strats.